lilianchen1/aa_final_project/README.md

 ### Phase 4: Comments (1 days)
 Build Comment(s) MVC in both the front-end and back-end.
 (C = controller in the back-end and collection in the front-end).
+Use polymorphic association.
-Build associations between Comment and Answer.
-By the end of this phase, users will be able to comment on answers.
-The idea is for comments to be displayed on answer show view (which is itself a subview of question show page).
+By the end of this phase, users will be able to comment on answers and questions.
+The idea is for comments to be displayed on answer show view (which is itself a subview of question show page) and question show view.

 ### Phase 5: Upvote/downvote (2 days)